randop/Notebook/linux/dd-write.md

-# Write large file on a USB flash drive
+# Write large file on a USB flash drive using Linux
 > This is slower will directly put data on the disk and will allow instant eject.
 ```
 dd if=rhel-baseos-9.0-x86_64-dvd.iso \